khushi11saxena/khushi11saxena/README.md

 <h3>About Me</h3>
 <p color=red>
-📚Currently, I am actively engaged in expanding my knowledge and skills in data science.
+📚Currently, I am actively engaged in expanding my knowledge and skills in web development.

 ☕ Java has been a language that has captured my interest and continues to intrigue me.
 I am dedicated to enhancing my expertise in Java development.